-Welcome to the Hi-Fi Repair Hall of Shame.
-Unlike my other pages, this one is dedicated to bad hi-fi repairs and repairers.
+Welcome to the Hi-Fi Repair Hall of Shame, a page I’ve dedicated to bad repairs and repairers.

-High standards of workmanship, attention to detail and best practice in electronics repair set Liquid Audio apart from other repairers.
-This page examines the reverse – poor workmanship and bad hi-fi repairs, using actual examples.
+High standards of workmanship, attention to detail and best practice in electronics repair set Liquid Audio apart from most other repairers.
+Sadly, not everyone shares these values.
+This page examines really bad repairs, but prepare for pain, this stuff is bad.

 Know Your Limitations